-Creative writing classes in nonfiction, memoir, playwriting and screenwriting at the Kaz Conference Writing Workshop – the home of small, focused cohorts are my specialty.
+I am the author of UN/MASKED, Memoirs of a Guerrilla Girl On Tour.
+I write plays, poetry, essays, memoir, screenplays and musicals.
+I teach creative writing classes in nonfiction, memoir, playwriting and screenwriting at the Kaz Conference Writing Workshop – the home of small, focused cohorts.
 I also direct, choreograph, teach, speak, and make art with words, movement and music.

 Donna Kaz is a writer, director, choreographer and activist, who has led the theatre troupe, “Guerrilla Girls on Tour” for over two decades.
 A Guerrilla Girl herself, who has written a memoir entitled UN/MASKED, Memoirs of a Guerrilla Girl On Tour, Lauren Goldberg, our vintage poster specialist, asked Donna to unmask yet again and share some insight into her own experiences with the movement.